recurser/jquery-simple-color/README.markdown

 displayCSS:         An associative array of CSS properties that will be applied to the color display
                     box.
                     Default value: see options.chooserCSS in the source

+ inputCSS            An associative array of CSS properties that will be applied to the form input
+                     ex. {   'float':'left' }

 ```